1id-presales/Automation-OneLogin/Terraform/Reference_Env01/README.md

 Create an API credential for Terraform to use in your target OneLogin environment with **"Manage All" permissions**.
 For detail see **https://developers.onelogin.com/api-docs/2/getting-started/working-with-api-credentials**

-**Before** running this example it is required to **create some custom fields** in your target OneLogin environment to hold all of the attributes from the standard Okta user profile.
+**Before** running this example it is required to **create some custom fields** in your target OneLogin environment.
 It is not currently possible to create these custom fields via the OneLogin Admin API and must be done in your OneLogin Admin console manually. <br>

 The following custom fields should be created in your target OneLogin environment. <br>